dzimine/writing/drafts/Stormless.md

    Once the workspace is created, time to get an authentication token.
 Go to [api.slack.com/custom-integrations/legacy-tokens](https://api.slack.com/custom-integrations/legacy-tokens).
 Fear not the "Legacy Warnings": this tutorial will turn legacy before they do.
 Do what they say, get your token.

-  > PRO TIP: Use this hack to get your own token and use it for playing.
-Much faster.
-But never, never do it for production!
+  > PRO TIP: Use [this quick hack](https://github.com/StackStorm-Exchange/stackstorm-slack#obtaining-auth-token) to get and use your own user's auth token.
+Much faster, good for playing and debugging, but please never, never use it for production!

 ### Create a project, add a first action

-Try `sls --help` to make sure that at least something works.
+Try `sls --help` to make sure that at least something works. `sls` is shorthand for `serverless`, the Serverless framework CLI.
 Now put your coffee aside, time to create a project.
 Some like using templates that come with `serverless create --template`.
 I prefer to start from scratch:

 ```
 mkdir slack-signup-serverless-stormless